Northern Lights over Kiruna

 March — the last great month (★★★★)

 Close to February in quality, with better weather.
 Days are rapidly lengthening but you still have 8 hours of darkness in mid-March.
-The equinox effect — elevated geomagnetic activity around March 20 — reliably produces some of the strongest displays of the year.
+Geomagnetic activity is statistically somewhat elevated around the equinoxes (the well-documented Russell–McPherron effect), which can favour late March — though any individual week can still be quiet.
 By late March you can also start doing aurora-adjacent activities like day trips to Abisko National Park because daylight is back.

 Early April — the last call (★★★)

 The aurora season in Kiruna closes around the 10–15th of April.
 Nights shrink fast and by the 20th you're in permanent twilight.
-But early April can deliver — 2023 had a spectacular G4 geomagnetic storm on 10 April.
+But early April can still deliver strong displays in active years.
 Come for the first week only.

 The single week most first-timers get wrong

 Every year we watch travellers book the exact wrong week: the first week of November.
 Tour prices look tempting because it's officially "aurora season", darkness has fully returned, and it's before the Christmas price spike.
-But cloud cover is at its absolute worst and solar activity is typically in its post-equinox lull.
-We've had weeks where we ran tours every night and saw nothing.
+But cloud cover is typically at its seasonal worst and solar activity is often in a post-equinox lull.
+Even operators running frequent tours can hit a run of cloudy nights with nothing to show in early November.
 If your dates are flexible, shift by 3–4 weeks in either direction.

 How many nights should you book?